Services for Children with Special Needs in Peru

 During the Spring semester the group will meet six times, for a total of 28 hours, with the faculty directors to receive an overview and orientation to the Centro Ann Sullivan del Peru (CASP), learn basic survival Spanish language skills, learn and practice how to conduct hearing screenings from a certified and licensed audiologist, and build awareness and knowledge of the culture of Peru.
 Graduate students enrolled in SPLH 752 may be required to facilitate discussions or prepare presentations for these meetings.

-Approximately six days will be spent at CASP, a non-profit educational organization that serves families and people with different disabilities such as autism, Down syndrome, cerebral palsy, or developmental delay.
+Approximately six days will be spent at CASP, a non-profit educational organization that serves families and people with different abilities such as autism, Down syndrome, cerebral palsy, or developmental delay.
 Some of the activities that students may participate in at CASP include visiting classrooms to see how teachers work with their students, learning about the assistance they provide to parents and the community, and observing family training in homes.
 On a few days there will be an audiology clinic.
 Students will also have the opportunity to learn about CASP's philosophy, procedures, and mission.

 Students are housed in double or triple room occupancy in hotels for the duration of the program.